ebasso/sterling-b2b-samples/filegateway-scenarios/content-based-routing-02/README.md

 1) Create a Partner to Send Files: Demo_Producer_CB2_01

+2) Create a Partner to Receive Files: Demo_Consumer_CB2_01

-2) Create a Partner to Receive Files: Demo_Consumer_CB2_02
+3) Create a Partner to Receive Files: Demo_Consumer_CB2_02

-3) Create a Routing Channel Template.
+4) Create a Routing Channel Template.

 ```
  Routing Channel Template: